-(H) Implementation of the IFSP
+(J) Implementation of the IFSP

-Each eligible infant or toddler and family shall be provided a service coordinator who will be responsible for facilitating the implementation of the IFSP and for coordinating with other agencies and persons providing services to the family.
+Each eligible infant or toddler and family shall be provided a service coordinator who will be responsible for providing notice to and obtaining consent from parents, facilitating the implementation of the IFSP and coordinating with other agencies and persons providing services to the family.

 Service coordinators must meet federal and state requirements governing qualifications, competency, responsibilities, and functions and must be trained to work with infants and their families.

 (Gov. Code, § 95018; 17 Cal.
-Code Regs. § 52122.)
+Code Regs. §§ 52121, 52122.)

-(I) Review of the IFSP
+(K) Review of the IFSP